lldpd/lldpd/README.md

 interfaces of the bond.

 On 2.6.27, we are able to receive packets on real interface for bonded devices.
-This allows to get neighbor information on active/backup bonds.
+This allows one to get neighbor information on active/backup bonds.
 Without the 2.6.27, lldpd won't receive any information on inactive slaves.
 Here are the patchs (thanks to Joe Eykholt):